chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ```

 **Configuration Notes:**
-- Memory requirements: We set `--mem=20gb` to ensure that all figures are created without errors.
+- Memory requirements: We set `--mem=20gb` to ensure all figures are created without exceeding memory limits.
-- Script creates figures for urban and rural model results.
+- Script creates figures for both urban and rural model results.
 - Directories for figures should be created prior to running script.

-Alternatively individual figures can be created by running the code found in each of the `Figures_*` directories.
+Alternatively, individual figures can be created by running the code found in each of the `Figures_*` directories.

 ### Step 4: Supplementary Analyses with Superettes

 For the supplementary analysis using the modified low-access indicator that includes superettes:

-1. Navigate to `Code/Analysis_Supplementary_w_Superettes/`
+1. Open `Code/Analysis_Supplementary_w_Superettes/`
 2. Follow the same procedure as the main analysis (Steps 1-3)
 3. The directory structure mirrors `Code/Analysis/` but uses the modified indicator

-### Additional Analyses
+### Additional Supplementary Analyses

-The additional scripts and programs included in the repository can be run individually or were run as supplementary analyses to address reviewer comments.
+The additional scripts and programs included in the repository can be run individually or are supplementary analyses addressing reviewer comments.

 ## Questions

-For questions about the methods or code structure, please contact xxxx.
+For questions about the methods or code structure, please contact xxx.

 ## Citation